djesusnet/Maskify.Core/README.md

 - **`length`** defines the number of characters to mask after the start position.
 - **`char`** is the character used to mask the sensitive portion (e.g., `*`, `#`).

-## New Features (v1.3.0)

-Version 1.3.0 introduces powerful new features:

-### 1. `MaskSensitiveData` DataAnnotation Support
+### 8. `MaskSensitiveData` DataAnnotation Support

-With **Maskify** v1.3.0, you can now use **DataAnnotations** to mask sensitive data directly in your classes.
+You can now use **DataAnnotations** to mask sensitive data directly in your classes.
 This is perfect for easily securing sensitive fields in your application models such as CPF, CNPJ, credit card numbers, emails, and phone numbers (both mobile and residential).

 #### Example: